iuliamihaicuta/POO-TV/README.md

 The page classes are no longer implemented using Singleton and I added the Command Design Pattern to facilitate the interaction with the actions performed to the movies - purchase, watch, like, rate.

----
-## Feedback

-I really enjoyed working on the project and since it was divided into two stages, I had the opportunity to revise the code following the feedback and to deepen some concepts.

-It was one of my favorite projects this semester.